From Stigmatization to Normalization: Social Norms, Preference Falsification, and Radical Right Behavior (provisional title).

-Recent years have seen Western democracies become seemingly less tolerant.
+In recent years, Western democracies have become seemingly less tolerant.
 Hate crimes have increased in countries like the United Kingdom or the United States of America.
 In Germany, hate crimes in 2020 hit their highest value since records exist.
 In Spain, the government has recently put forward a plan to tackle the rise in anti-LGBT crimes.

 The answer to this puzzle, I argue, lies in the role of social norms.
-The reason behind these fast increases is that radical-right support is not primarily due to an increase in radical-right preferences among the electorate.
-Instead, it is driven, at least partially, by individuals who had long held radical-right views but would not display them in public because they were at odds with existing social norms.
+The reason behind the fast increase in radical-right support is not primarily an increase in radical-right preferences among the electorate.
+Instead, that increase is driven by individuals who had long held radical-right views, but who would not display them in public because they were at odds with existing social norms.

 Based on novel measures and sources of data, the book tries to disentangle what individuals think in private from what they admit and do in public.
 In so doing, it shows how social norms affect the interplay between political demand and supply–and how these, in turn, affect perceptions of acceptability of radical-right behavior.